airsplay/lxmert/README.md

 ```

-If the downloading speed is slow, the pre-trained model could also be downloaded from [other sources](#alternative-dataset-and-features-download-links),
+If download speed is slower than expected, the pre-trained model could also be downloaded from [other sources](#alternative-dataset-and-features-download-links).
-and please place it at `snap/pretrained/model_LXRT.pth`.
+Please help put the downloaded file at `snap/pretrained/model_LXRT.pth`.

-We also provide the instructions to pre-train the model in [pre-training](#pre-training).
+We also provide data and commands to pre-train the model in [pre-training](#pre-training).
-It needs 4 GPUs and takes around a week.
+The default setup needs 4 GPUs and takes around a week to finish.